matteocavestri/nixos-config/README.md

 ## Getting Started

 To start using this configuration, it is necessary to create a hardware configuration in the `hardware` directory.
 The configuration imports the `hardware-configuration.nix` and all the necessary modules for that specific hardware (located in the `./hardware` directory).
 Once the hardware is configured for the machine, other settings can be set from the `flake.nix` file as follows.
+If you want to use your `/etc/nixos/hardware-configuration.nix` you have to rebuild your system using `--impure` attribute.

 ## Configuration